-- Do the organization and its collaborators/partners demonstrate the ability to provide the proposed preventive services?
-Does the described role of each collaborating organization make it clear that each organization adds value to the project and is committed to working together to implement the project? - Have the appropriate personnel been recruited to implement, evaluate, and complete the project? - Is the organization structurally and financially stable and viable?
+Do the organization and its collaborators/partners demonstrate the ability to provide the proposed preventive services?

+- Does the described role of each collaborating organization make it clear that each organization adds value to the project and is committed to working together to implement the project? - Have the appropriate personnel been recruited to design, implement, evaluate, and complete the project? - Is the organization structurally and financially stable and viable? - Does the applicant describe their current activities and the program's organizational capacity for sustainability? - Does the applicant describe steps that will be taken toward building internal capacity and partnerships? - Does the applicant describe a plan for systems changes that are sustainable over time; eg, improve results, provider practice, efficiency, cost-effectiveness?